zalando/postgres-operator/docs/reference/operator_parameters.md

 * **storage_resize_mode**
   defines how operator handels the difference between requested volume size and actual size.
 Available options are: ebs - tries to resize EBS volume, pvc - changes PVC definition, off - disables resize of the volumes.
-Default is "off".
+Default is "ebs".
+  When using OpenShift please use on of the other options.

 ## Kubernetes resource requests